sajdoko/lw-all-in-one/readme.txt

 From there can be activated/deactivated the services

 == Changelog ==
+= 1.5.9 =
+* Added option to reset plugin options to default.
 = 1.5.8 =
 * Fixed error with header/footer scripts.
 = 1.5.7 =